Equine Metabolic Syndrome

 By far the most important treatment for Equine Metabolic Syndrome is diet and exercise.
 The diet must be well balanced, containing all essential vitamins and minerals, and contain low levels of soluble carbohydrate.
 This is typically achieved by feeding soaked hay with a low-calorie balancer (e.g. Bailey’s Lo-Cal Balancer).
 Ponies suffering from laminitis are often also supplemented with biotin and methionine, which are essential for proper hoof growth.
 Some research has shown a benefit to anti-oxidants in the diet, and supplementation with Vitamin E and Chromium can be helpful.
 An absolute level of Chromium to supplement has not been determined, but it is currently recommended that Vitamin E is provided at a level of 8,000 – 10,000 IU (International Units) per day.
 More information on feeding the metabolic horse and pony can be found here.

-Exercise is also absolutely vital.
-These ponies are naturally resistant to insulin, so cannot take glucose into their muscles properly.
+Exercise is also absolutely vital for horses with Equine Metabolic Syndrome (EMS) These ponies are naturally resistant to insulin, so cannot take glucose into their muscles properly.
 Exercise has been shown to significantly improve the uptake of glucose by muscles, and reduce blood sugar levels.
 Obviously in ponies suffering from laminitis this will not be immediately possible, so in these cases we use medical therapy to give the same effect as exercise.

 Metformin is a human drug, known as an oral hypoglycaemic.
-Its effect are much the same as exercise, in that it allows muscle cells to uptake glucose independent of insulin.
+Its effects are much the same as exercise, in that it allows muscle cells to uptake glucose independent of insulin.
 Recent research has shown that to have constant effective levels of the drug, it should be dosed three times daily, although in the past we have had some good results with twice daily dosing.
 Fortunately, metformin is also a relatively inexpensive drug, which makes its use in managing EMS ponies with active laminitis not only vital, but also affordable.
 It should not be seen as a long term treatment – once it is possible then it should be replaced with exercise.
+It is relatively unpalatable and can be difficult to get ponies to eat because of its “sweaty-sock” taste!!

 Some recent research has also suggested that ponies with EMS may benefit from treatment with Trilostane (Vetoryl).
 This drug inhibits an enzyme involved in the production of steroid hormone, and has been previously used in the treatment of Cushings Disease in both horses and dogs.
 Ponies with EMS can have problems with increased steroid concentration due to abnormal fat metabolism, and inhibition of this abnormal metabolism appears to have some benefits.